Institution of Engineers, Sri Lanka: History

-It was the Director of Public Works at the time F A Cooper, who while attending a meeting while on circuit, who planted this seed of thought.
-Impressed by the commitment of the membership, he persuaded the engineers in Colombo and other cities to moot a similar professional body.

 1906 saw the birth of the Engineering Association of Ceylon.

 Presided by the Governor of Ceylon Sir Henry Blake, the inauguration of the Association was held on the January 6th 1906 within the hallowed precincts of the Legislative Council of Chambers.
 The then Head of State, the Governor was made Patron of the Association - a tradition that continues to date where the Head of State remains the Patron.
 F A Cooper was appointed Founder President.

 From 1956 however, a series of chapters began unfolding for the Association.
 Those chapters began with a name change, in which the Association was established as the Institution of Engineers, Ceylon.
 It was in 1968 that the Association bore a name change.

 The Institution was incorporated by Act of Parliament No 17 of 1968 as the Institute of Engineers, Ceylon.
 When in 1972, the country itself changed its name to reflect its historic annals and eastern roots to become a republic, the Institution of Engineers adopted Sri Lanka to replace Ceylon.

 In 1996, this name was ratified by the Amendment to the Act No 3 of 1996.
 This heralded a renaming to the Institution of Engineers Sri Lanka.

 Membership

-Its membership falls broadly in to two categories viz., Corporate Members and Non Corporate Members.
-Corporate Members are also commonly identified as Chartered Engineers.
-The Corporate Membership of the Institution is awarded through a stringent Professional Review Process to those who are academically qualified in engineering.
-The aspirants for Corporate Membership need to fulfill certain requirements with regard to their training and the practical experience.
+IESL offers several categories of membership, including: